mohdasif7183/Hack-websites-and-web-applications-like-black-hat-hackers/8part-Xss-Vulnerabilities.md

 4. The web application reflects the input back into the page.
 5. The victim's browser executes the injected JavaScript.

-Because the payload is reflected from the request and not stored on the server, this is classified as **Reflected XSS**.
+Because the payload is reflected from the request and not stored on the server, this is classified as Reflected XSS.

 ---

  Key Takeaways

-* Reflected XSS occurs when user input is immediately returned by the application without proper sanitization.
+ Reflected XSS occurs when user input is immediately returned by the application without proper sanitization.
-* Both **text input fields** and **URL parameters** should be tested for XSS vulnerabilities.
+ Both text input fields and URL parameters should be tested for XSS vulnerabilities.
-* A simple payload such as:
+ A simple payload such as:

 ```html
 <script>alert('XSS')</script>